Expensify/App/docs/articles/expensify-classic/policy-and-domain-settings/Per-Diem.md

 Per Diems are a flat rate given based on a timed range traveled for business purposes regardless of actual expenses incurred.
 A Per Diem is only based on the time you travel for work: it starts when you leave your home and ends when you arrive home.

-Per Diems themselves are created to alleviate much of the heavy lifting that Expense Reporting is well known for.
+Per Diems themselves are created to alleviate much of the heavy lifting that expense reporting is well known for.
 Per Diem claims generally remove the hassle of saving multiple receipts and allow you to claim back a simple, pre-determined, tax-free allowance set by your jurisdiction or company.

 # How to set up Per Diems in Expensify